Nizzan943/nizzan943/README.md

 - 💼 I'm a Backend Engineer at SaleFreaks.

-- In live with C#, .NET Core and SOLID principles ♥️
+- In love with C#, .NET technology and SOLID principles ♥️

 - 💪 I'm a self-taught, continuously searching for greater challenges.